 Packages

 When you install a package, create a shared folder, or enable the user Home Service, you can select a Volume if more than one exists on your NAS.
-Note that there are a few packages that do not offer Volume selection.
+Note that a few packages do not offer Volume selection.

 File system

-When using Volumes on Synology NAS it is important to understand the different formats of a Volume.
+When using Volumes on Synology NAS, it is important to understand their different formats.
 You format a Volume with a file system.
 Most Synology NAS models let you choose between Btrfs and EXT4.
 Some – typically basic models – support EXT4 only.
 The Btrfs file system is more versatile, whereas EXT4 gives higher performance.

 The graph above highlights some of the differences.
-For example, with the EXT4 file system, a quota is only enforced per Volume, not per Shared Folder, as is the case with Btrfs.
+For example, with the EXT4 file system, a quota is enforced only per Volume, not per Shared Folder, as with Btrfs.
 As a result, where quotas are concerned, you could be more inclined to create multiple Volumes with the EXT4 file system.
-For a detailed explanation about quota, please reference Using quota on Synology NAS.
+For a detailed explanation, please reference Using Quota on Synology NAS.

 On the other hand, you might create a separate Volume with EXT4 for applications like Surveillance Station or a website.